rioki/spdr/README.md

 Each `Node` has it's own thread to process network messages.
 By default this thread is used to also process message handlers.
-There is the option to move the message handlers onto a different thread and reduce potential synchonisation overhead.
+There is the option to move the message handlers onto a different thread and reduce potential synchronization overhead.

 ### Using Your Own Thread

-spdr uses [c9y](https://github.com/rioki/c9y)'s sync infrastructure to safly deletage work between threads.
-If you want to move processing into a differen thread, such as for example the thread processing business logic, you need to specify this thread id on construction of the `Node` and periodically call `c9y::sync_point()`.
+spdr uses [c9y](https://github.com/rioki/c9y)'s sync infrastructure to safely delegate work between threads.
+If you want to move processing into a different thread, such as for example the thread processing business logic, you need to specify this thread id on construction of the `Node` and periodically call `c9y::sync_point()`.